 Some Japanese toilets are an attraction all in their own, with a range of technological features that are sure to alarm the first time user.

-The high tech toilets, which are in most homes, hotels and shopping centres, feature an electronic panel that controls an array of handy features including seat warmers, hot air dryers and tiny robotic arms that squirt warm water at the guest.
+The high-tech toilets, which are in most homes, hotels, and shopping centers, feature an electronic panel that controls an array of handy features including seat warmers, hot air dryers, and tiny robotic arms that squirt warm water at the guest.

 Japan is the world’s leader of toilet technology, some toilets can have up to 30 buttons, the majority only in Japanese but most have a few somewhat humorous graphics to give the novel user a bit of an idea what the button is for.

 Usually only three buttons are required